aroemers/crustimoney/API.md

     -  [`ref`](#crustimoney2.core/ref) - Creates a parser function that wraps another parser function, which is referred to by the given key.
     -  [`rmap`](#crustimoney2.core/rmap) - Takes (something that evaluates to) a map, in which the entries can refer to each other using the <code>ref</code> function.
 -  [`crustimoney2.data-grammar`](#crustimoney2.data-grammar)  - Create a parser based on a data grammar.
-    -  [`combinator-tree-for`](#crustimoney2.data-grammar/combinator-tree-for) - Low-level function which translates the data grammar into an intermediary representation of the parser combinators it will result in.
+    -  [`combinator-tree-for`](#crustimoney2.data-grammar/combinator-tree-for) - Low-level (multi method) function which translates the data grammar into an intermediary representation of the parser combinators it will result in.
     -  [`create-parser`](#crustimoney2.data-grammar/create-parser) - Create a parser based on a data grammar definition.
 -  [`crustimoney2.results`](#crustimoney2.results)  - Result constructors and predicates.
     -  [`->error`](#crustimoney2.results/->error) - Create an error result, given an error key and an index.